lucasgonze/ephemerablog/content/blog/one-and-only.md

 Hello, and welcome to the first post on my ephemeral blog!
 How exciting!
 I suppose I should make it good.

-This page has minimal ego.
-Or maybe a lot, but in a humblest-person-ever way.
+This page in modest in a humblest-person-ever way.
+This page is the modestest, which is a joke my kids would have appreciated when they were littler.

-It occurred to me that there should exist, and could exist, a blog with one little post.
+It occurred to me that there should exist a blog with one little post.
 Just one.
 But it would not stay the same.
+This is it.
+The one and only, assuming - correctly - no similar thing existed before or after.
+The singleton.

 Not a reverse-chronological feed.
 Just a single thing.
 You have finally reached the end of the Internet.
 No, not [there](http://hmpg.net/ "there").